 Janine Blaeloch - Founder and Director

-Janine Blaeloch earned a degree in Environmental Studies (B.A., University of Washington, 1989), with a self-designed program focusing on Public Lands Management and Policy.
+Janine Blaeloch earned a degree in Environmental Studies (B.A., University of Washington), with a self-designed program focusing on Public Lands Management and Policy.
 For eight years, Janine worked as an environmental planner in both the private and public sectors.
 Her work included preparation and analysis of numerous U.S. Forest Service environmental impact statements and planning documents.
-Janine has been a forest activist since 1985.
-She recently joined the Board of Directors of Wilderness Watch.
+Janine has been an environmental activist since 1985.
+She is on the Board of Directors of Wilderness Watch and is also active in community building in her North Seattle neighborhood.

 Christopher Krupp - Staff Attorney